-Developer Instructions#
+Developer Instructions¶

 Guidance for developers.

-Pre-Commit Hooks#
+Pre-Commit Hooks¶

-We use the excellent pre-commit to run several hooks on all changes before commits. pre-commit is included in the dev extra installs.
-You’ll have to run pre-commit install once per environment before committing changes.
+We use the excellent pre-commit to run several hooks on all changes before commits.

 The reason behind running black, isort, and others as a pre-commit hook is to let a machine make style decisions, based on the collective wisdom of the Python community.

-Generating Documentation#
+Generating Documentation¶

-You will need to pip install the dev requirements:
+You will need to pip install

 pip install -e .[dev]